Intermittent Fasting - Magic Formula or Just Another Tool?

 Like so many other diets, they come in and out of fashion.
 Keto, Carnivore, Fasting, Atkins… You will have people you know, who follow one for a period and tout their amazing magical fat loss benefits.

-In this article I want to look at all the scientific evidence around intermittent fasting, not just what your aunties best friend said worked wonders for them.
+In today’s issue I want to look at all the scientific evidence around intermittent fasting, not just what your aunties best friend said worked wonders for them.

 Benefits claimed include: Longevity, fat loss, heart health, protection against type 2 diabetes.